indika/blog/_posts/2014-01-11-cooking-with-chef.md

 ## ~/.chef

-This is the default location where Chef / Knife (?) looks for machine specific settings.
+This is the default location where Knife looks for machine specific settings.
 This folder is not on the server, as I initially imagined.
 This is my *knife.rb* configuration file.

 {% highlight ruby %}